nixworks/public/news/2011/03/3/README.md

 ##### Mazda
 ### [Mazda recalls approximately 50,000 Mazda6 sedans after finding that a spider web could cause the fuel tank to crack and leak. ](/news/2011/03/3/mazda-recalls-approximately-50-000-mazda6-sedans-after-finding-that-a-spider-web-could-cause-the-fuel-tank-to-crack-and-leak.md)
-_Context: spider web, fuel tank, Mazda, Mazda6, sedan_
+_Context: Mazda6, fuel tank, spider web, sedan, Mazda_

 ##### 2011 Canterbury earthquake
 ### [New Zealand authorities state that they have given up finding survivors from the 2011 Canterbury earthquake with the final death toll expected to be approximately 240. ](/news/2011/03/3/new-zealand-authorities-state-that-they-have-given-up-finding-survivors-from-the-2011-canterbury-earthquake-with-the-final-death-toll-expect.md)
 New Zealand rescue teams give up hope of finding more survivors from last week&#39;s earthquake and will look to recover remaining victims, officials said on Thursday.

-##### gorge
+##### Gorge
 ### [40 people die in northern India after two vehicles plunge into a deep gorge. ](/news/2011/03/3/40-people-die-in-northern-india-after-two-vehicles-plunge-into-a-deep-gorge.md)
 _Context: gorge_

 ##### President
 ### [The President of Mexico Felipe Caldern travels to Washington, D.C., to meet with the President of the United States Barack Obama, the Speaker of the United States House of Representatives and other leading political figures. ](/news/2011/03/3/the-president-of-mexico-felipe-calderon-travels-to-washington-d-c-to-meet-with-the-president-of-the-united-states-barack-obama-the-speak.md)
-_Context: Barack Obama, Felipe Caldern, U.S. Speaker of the House of Representatives, President_
+_Context: President, Barack Obama, Felipe Caldern, U.S. Speaker of the House of Representatives_

 ##### Robert Levinson
 ### [The United States reports that it has proof that Robert Levinson, a retired FBI agent missing in Iran since 2007, is alive. ](/news/2011/03/3/the-united-states-reports-that-it-has-proof-that-robert-levinson-a-retired-fbi-agent-missing-in-iran-since-2007-is-alive.md)
-_Context: Iran, Robert Levinson, FBI_
+_Context: Robert Levinson, FBI, Iran_

 ##### Bradley Manning
 ### [22 new charges are brought against Bradley Manning, including aiding the enemy, a capital offense. ](/news/2011/03/3/22-new-charges-are-brought-against-bradley-manning-including-aiding-the-enemy-a-capital-offense.md)